traefik/traefik/docs/content/providers/overview.md

 When you declare certain objects in the Traefik dynamic configuration, such as middleware, services, TLS options or server transports, they reside in their provider's namespace.
-For example, if you declare a middleware using a Docker label, it resides in the docker provider namespace.
+For example, if you declare a middleware using a Docker label, it resides in the Docker provider namespace.

 If you use multiple providers and wish to reference such an object declared in another provider (e.g. referencing a cross-provider object like middleware), then the object name should be suffixed by the `@`